 You have to be very careful if you want to have a group of them in your tank.
 Males become very aggressive towards each other if you don’t give them enough space to establish different territories.

 You can either have one male and several females in a small tank or multiple males in a larger aquarium.
 Always make sure that the tank is heavily planted.

 This makes it easier for the fish to establish their territories and find shelter.

-If you want them to thrive in your aquarium you will have to replicate its wild diet as much as possible.
+If you want them to thrive in your aquarium you will have to replicate their wild diet as much as possible.
 They refuse flake foods.
-They might eat small size pellet only if they are actively sinking in the water.
+They might eat small size pellets only if they are actively sinking in the water.

-A well balanced, diversified diet is the ideal way to keep them healthy and let it thrive in your aquarium.
+A well-balanced, diversified diet is the ideal way to keep them healthy and let them thrive in your aquarium.

 Knowing how to properly clean your tank is the secret to keeping a Scarlet Badis healthy.
-Poor water quality is the main causes for infectious diseases.
+Poor water quality is the main cause of infectious diseases.

 Not much is known about diseases that they can develop in aquariums.

 However, some of the most common diseases of ornamental fish can be bacterial.
 And some diseases can be of fungal origin.
 These cause skin disease and are easy to identify with visible signs on their bodies.